 Please remember that the ODM numbers, while growing increasingly important, are only a snapshot of a player’s evaluation and potential.
 Use these numbers as a tool and work at developing your athleticism, but constantly work on improving and refining your softball skill set – both offensively and defensively.
 Click here for more information on ODM numbers

-These numbers will be posted to the player profiles Friday, Oct.
-18th
+These numbers are also posted to the player profiles.

 Email ODM at firstname.lastname@example.org if you have any questions about the ODM Numbers.

 Click on your team below to view ODM Numbers.